 Your child will be sent home from school for any of the following reasons: Purulent (containing pus) or discolored nasal discharge; temperature of 100F(37.7C) or above; if the student is too ill or uncomfortable to adequately function in a classroom setting.
 Your child may return to school when they have been temperature-free for 24 hours, nasal drainage is clear, and they therefore cease to be a threat to the well-being of others.
 The symptoms of nausea, vomiting and diarrhea can be caused by many different viruses, bacteria, or even parasites.
 If your child has been nauseated or vomited in the past 24 hours, please keep your child at home.
 This will help protect other students.

 Students who are absent for more than three days in a quarter must bring a doctor’s excuse to school; otherwise, the absence will be considered unexcused.
 If a child is recovering from an illness or injury and is required to stay indoors during recess or physical education, a written note from home must be sent with the child to the child’s teacher.
 Students who are unable to attend school due to illness will not be permitted to take part in athletic activities falling on that day.
 Students must arrive at school prior to 11:15 a.m. in order to be eligible for participation on any particular day.
 Parents should notify the office by 9:15 a.m. on the day in which a student is absent.
 The reason for the absence should also be given at this time.

 Online Annual Update in Powerschool

 Every year in May, as part of the re-enrollment process parents will fill out an online Annual Update form in PowerSchool.
-If there are any updates in your child’s health of immunization status, please take a minute to update this information in your Child’s PowerSchool Account — Health page.
+If there are any updates in your child’s health of immunization status, please give the updated information to the TIS nurse. email@example.com

 Medical Report For New Students and Students Entering Grades 5 and 9